 Our advice is to send as many emails as your customers will take.
-If you don't, your competitors will be.
-You can expect click through rates of between 10-30%, depending on the content and offer.
+If you don't, your competitors will be doing so anyway You can expect click through rates of between 10-30%, depending on the content and offer.
 You should apply a higher conversion ratio than normal (nearly double on average) as these are returning buying customers.